mikee47/ConfigDB/samples/RGBWWJson/README.rst

 JSON RPC Sample
 ===============

-Demonstrates how to process JSON RPC messages using ConfigDB.
+Demonstrates how to generate JSON-RPC 2.0 messages with ConfigDB while reusing the same parameter objects for an HTTP API.

 See https://www.jsonrpc.org/specification.